Analyzing Eltek (ELTK) & Its Competitors

-Eltek (NASDAQ: ELTK) is one of 16 public companies in the “Printed circuit boards” industry, but how does it weigh in compared to its competitors?
-We will compare Eltek to similar businesses based on the strength of its earnings, analyst recommendations, risk, dividends, valuation, institutional ownership and profitability.
+Eltek (NASDAQ: ELTK) is one of 16 publicly-traded companies in the “Printed circuit boards” industry, but how does it weigh in compared to its peers?
+We will compare Eltek to similar companies based on the strength of its valuation, risk, analyst recommendations, profitability, dividends, earnings and institutional ownership.

 Valuation & Earnings

-This table compares Eltek and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Eltek and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue